 Test Description: The purpose of the CW Keying Waveform Test is to determine the rise and fall times for the 10% to the 90% point of the device under test's RF output envelope in the CW mode.
 The on delay times from key closure to RF output are also measured.
-If the transmitter under test has several CW modes, (i.e. VOX, QSK) these measurements are made at rated output power for each mode.
 A picture of the oscilloscope screen is taken of the results with the QSK on, and with QSK off, showing the first dit, and any other test conditions that result in a waveshape that is significantly different from the others (more than 10% difference, spikes, etc.).
 The first and second dits are shown in all modes.